 You will need to provide evidence to support your qualifying connection.

-To discuss your requirements for a wedding within the Benefice please contact Parish Administrator Sara Puddy [email protected]
+To discuss your requirements for a wedding within the Benefice please contact Benefice Administrator Sara Puddy [email protected]

 The talented team of flower arrangers ensure the church is appropriately decorated to support regular worship and to enhance festivals such as Easter, Harvest and Christmas.